QuantEcon/lecture-python.myst/lectures/var_dmd.md

 $$ (eq:Ahatform101)

-This  formula for least-squares regression coefficients widely used in econometrics.
+This  formula for least-squares regression coefficients is widely used in econometrics.

-For example, it is used  to estimate vector autorgressions.
+It is used  to estimate vector autorgressions.

 The right side of formula {eq}`eq:Ahatform101` is proportional to the empirical cross second moment matrix of $X_{t+1}$ and $X_t$ times the inverse of the second moment matrix of $X_t$.